spirom/small-mqtt-client-in-c/libsmqttclient_mt/README.md

 ## Buffers

 * There is a single, dedicated read buffer
-* there is a pool of buffers for use by clients for sending, and by the worker thread for responding to server messages
+* There is a pool of buffers for use by clients for sending
+* When the worker thread is reponding directly to a message it has just received, it goes ahead and sends it back through the *receive* buffer to avoid deadlock when the buffer pool is full
+    * Note: this requires disciplined reading of messages to make sure there aren't parts of another message in the receive buffer beyond the one being processed

 ## Queues